ibm-cloud-docs/dns/dns-faq.md

 * rs1.service.softlayer.com 10.0.80.11
 * rs2.service.softlayer.com 10.0.80.12

-These local resolving nameservers are on our private network, so they don't use up your public bandwidth allotment.
+These local resolving name servers are on our private network, so they don't use up your public bandwidth allotment.

 ## What IBM Cloud DNS servers will answer for my secondary domains?
 {:#what-ibm-cloud-dns-server-answers-for-secondary-domain}